grid-line

 Audio.

-The audio-based social network Clubhouse is valued at $4 billion.
+The audio-based social network Clubhouse was valued at $4 billion in 2021.

 Clubhouse basically works like old-school AOL chat rooms.